-From the frontline: If Kharkiv falls, all of Ukraine falls
+On the frontline: If Kharkiv falls, all of Ukraine falls

 "If Kharkiv falls, then all of Ukraine falls," Eugene, 36, tells me.
 He's a part of a reconnaissance team working near apartment blocks.
 Some of the flats have taken direct hits and in the car park, a car lies ripped apart from another grad strike.

 What there isn't here in Kharkiv, is any surprise at the Russian attack.
-"Since 2014 we knew they would come, maybe in a year, 10 years, or a thousand years, but we knew they would come".
+"Since 2014 we knew they would come, maybe in a year, 10 years, or 1,000 years, but we knew they would come".

-At 04:55 in the morning on 24 February, Eugene received a call from a friend saying the attack was about to begin.
+At 04:55 on 24 February, Eugene received a call from a friend saying the attack was about to begin.
 "Then I heard the rockets attack our city," he says.
 Like everyone else he hasn't been home since.

 Leaving the front to return to the centre of the city is almost like entering another world.
 The relentless Russian shelling has meant that most of the 1.5m population has fled.
 Few neighbourhoods have escaped some kind of damage.
 Early in the mornings, queues can still be seen at pharmacies, banks, supermarkets and petrol stations, as those who stayed behind stock up on supplies.
 A huge logistical and humanitarian effort is going on behind the scenes to keep Kharkiv running.